nnail0/cachelab-b-f25/datalab-b-exp.typ

 ==== Understandibility

-We nevertheless must discuss understandibility in two contexts: (1) Understanding the code itself and (2) understanding why the code works.
+We nevertheless must discuss understandibility in two contexts: (1) Understanding the code itself in terms of legibility and conciseness and (2) understanding why the code works.

-On understanding the code from a technical perspective, the human code submitted has the benefit of the comments being as verbose as needed--as much for the developer as for the reader.
+On first understanding the code from a technical perspective, the human code submitted has the benefit of the comments being as verbose as needed--as much for the developer as for the reader.
 Considering at least the _64x64_ is an admittedly long and somewhat convoluted solution for the human code, these comments are necessary to even begin to piece together what we are doing mechanically.

-On the topic of convlusion, the genAI solutions have the perk of having the same or less number lines overall.
-This is a huge improvement over the human code specifically for the _64x64_, which comes into about _133_ lines, as opposed to the _70_ line solution from ChatGPT that even performed better than the human solution.
+On the topic of convlusion, the genAI solutions have the opposing perk of having the same or less number lines overall.
+This is a huge improvement over the human code as most notable in the _64x64_ solution, which comes into about _133_ lines, as opposed to the _70_ line solution from ChatGPT that even performed better than the human solution.
 Generally, the shorter solution is easier to digest, along with straightforward commenting to interpret the intention of the code.

 This topic naturally leads into discussing the second point: understanding why the code works.
 We are able to see the general mechanics of the genAI code functionality as specified in comments.
 A drawback, nevertheless, is in missing why this code works.